dhardy/rfcs/text/0000-epochs.md

-  - To mitigate this, we need to put front and center that, **if you do nothing, updating to a new `rustc` should not be a hassle**, and **staying on an old epoch doesn't cut you off from the ecosystem**.
+  - To mitigate this, we need to put front and center that, **if you do nothing, updating to a new `rustc` should not be a hassle**, and **staying on an old major version doesn't cut you off from the ecosystem**.

 - It adds a degree of complication to an evolution story that is already somewhat complex (with release channels and rapid releases).

-  - On the other hand, epoch releases can provide greater clarity about major steps in Rust evolution, for those who are not following development closely.
+  - On the other hand, major version releases can provide greater clarity about major steps in Rust evolution, for those who are not following development closely.

-- New epochs can invalidate existing blog posts and documentation, a problem we suffered a lot around the 1.0 release
+- New major versions can invalidate existing blog posts and documentation, a problem we suffered a lot around the 1.0 release

   - However, this situation already obtains in the sense of changing idioms; a blog post using `try!` these days already feels like it's using "old Rust".
 Notably, though, the code still compiles on current Rust.

-  - A saving grace is that, with epochs, it's much more likely that a post will mention what epoch is being used, for context.
-Moreover, with sufficient work on error messages, it seems plausible to detect that code was intended for an earlier epoch and explain the situation.
+  - A saving grace is that, with major versions, it's much more likely that a post will mention which version is being used, for context.
+Moreover, with sufficient work on error messages, it seems plausible to detect that code was intended for an earlier major version and explain the situation.

-These downsides are most problematic in cases that involve "breakage" if they were done without opt in.
-They indicate that, even if we do adopt epochs, we should use them judiciously.

 # Alternatives
 [alternatives]: #alternatives

 ## Within the basic epoch structure

+**[unchanged]**

 Sticking with the basic idea of epochs, there are a couple alternative setups, that avoid "preview" epochs.